TeeDan205/SQL-KMS-file_Documentation/README.md

    1. Microsoft Structured Query Language (SQL) Server Management Studio (For database management and query execution)

-   2. Github Markdown for documentation in the repository.
+   2. GitHub Markdown for documentation in the repository.

 ### 🧑‍🔬 Methodology

 In the initial phase of the data cleaning and preparation, the following actions were performed;
    - ⏳ **Data Acquisition and inspection:** The data was loaded and the total number of records and fields were confirmed to be the same from the source.

    - 🔃 **Data Import:** The two .csv data were imported by right-click on the database, then task and navigate to import flat file.

    - 🧹 **Data Type formatting:** The data Type for each of the 21 attributes were ensured they are the correct data type.
 The order_id was changed to VarChar and made the primary key, order_date in DATE format, sales, shipping_cost, discount, unit_price and profit in decimal (10,2) data Type.
 The order_id consistency between datasets was also ensured.

-   - 🛠️ **SQL schema and Setup:** A schema; a logical container that organizes database objects (tables, views, etc) was setup.
-The default schema dbO (Database Owner) was used [dbo].[KMS] was used.
+   - 🛠️ **SQL schema and Setup:** A schema; a logical container that organizes database objects (tables, views, etc.) was setup.
+The default schema dbo (Database Owner) was used [dbo].[KMS] was used.

 ### 💹 SQL Analysis and Insights